Drunella/libefs/README.md

 efs.
 The function returns .C set if any corruptions are found.
 The function will delete corrupted files.
 Call EFS_defragment to repair the remaining files.
 It will also check and erase all unused and unerased banks prior to usage.
-Some hardware and older software implemenations might not clear unused banks.
+Some hardware and older software implementations might not erase unused banks.
 ```

 You can use the following code to bank in before calling an init function: